rilysh/dotscripts/README.md

 # Using vim
 sudo vim /etc/default/grub

-# Disable watchdog in grub
+# Disable logging, watchdog, and periodic timer
-GRUB_CMDLINE_LINUX_DEFAULT="loglevel=0 nowatchdog" # Remember to append it after the first parameter and separate them with a space
+GRUB_CMDLINE_LINUX_DEFAULT="loglevel=0 udev.log_level=0 nowatchdog no_timer_check" # Remember to append it after the first parameter and separate them with a space
 # Save and exit
 ```
 Now update the grub config with